Importance and legacy of animated films

 Technical and artistic innovations in animation

-Notable animated films and their unique features
+Featured animated films and their unique features

-Classics that marked a turning point
+Classics that marked a before and after

-Movies like Beauty and the beast They transformed traditional animation, demonstrating that these works can achieve international prestige and recognition.
+Movies like Beauty and the beast they transformed traditional animation, demonstrating that these works can achieve prestige and international recognition.

-Contemporary works with profound messages
+Contemporary works with deep messages

-These films combine intense emotions with universal messages, reflecting cultural diversity and the complexities of today's society.
+These films combine intense emotions with universal messages, reflecting the cultural diversity and complexities of today's society.

-Films that visually revolutionized the genre
+Movies that revolutionized the genre visually

-Criteria that make the recommended films special
+Criteria that make recommended films special

 Animated films acquire their special character thanks to a combination of deep narrative elements and an innovative visual style that captivates the viewer.